tim-roberts1/tva/website/docs/development/discover-more/faq.md

 export default ActionButton
 ```

-Of course, using plain JSX html tags will gain you the biggest performance boost, but you can easily see how much more flexible headless options are.
+Of course, our native package with plain JSX html tags will gain you the biggest performance boost (i.e., not stacking it with another UI library), but you can easily see how much more flexible headless options are.
 Your imagination is your guide.

 ## Are your packages compatible with React 18?

 Yes!
-We build our libraries using React 18 concurrent mode to ensure our products will be compatible out the door so you can keep moving your apps forward to have the best user experiences. :rocket:
+We build our libraries using React 18 concurrent mode during development to ensure our products will be compatible out the door so you can keep moving your apps forward to have the best user experiences. :rocket:

 ## What does TVA stand for?

 TVA is a reference to the Marvel Universe faction which monitors the timeline to make sure everything is how it should be (Time Variance Authority).
 Just like the TVA, we on the design system team are similar in that we monitor and make sure everything is how it should be for the brand!

-To be clear, this is our alias for the engineering side of all packages for the Pluralsight Design suite (our repo).
+To be clear, this is an **alias** of all packages for the Pluralsight Design suite (our repo).